destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

  3. Implement the fix and push the branch to your fork.
  4. Follow step 3-5 from the section "Creating a New Release" to adjust version numbers and changelog.
  5.
     a.
-If the issue affects the latest release:
+Most likely scenario: If the issue affects the latest release (even if created by a previous release):

      1. Create a pull request to merge the hotfix into the upstream's `master` branch.
-Follow the instructions in the PR.
+Follow the best practices on creating a PR, requesting review and merging as outlined in the PR instructions.

     b.
-If the issue affects an older release:
+If the issue affects an older release, which needs continuous support:

      3. Create a `legacy-support/vX.Y` branch in the upstream repository based on the tag of the older release (e.g. `legacy-support/v0.1`).
      4. Create a pull request to merge the hotfix into the upstream's `legacy-support/vX.Y` branch.
 Follow the instructions in the PR.